|

 ~~ 2:177

-(Please refer to the note at the end of this article for a gloss on the term 'alignment' used above.)
+(Please refer to the note at the end of this article for a gloss on the term 'alignment' as used above.)

-Now, did it need a ChatGPT to know of a single ayat which summarises how man ought to think and behave when a well-bred habit of reading and curiosity from childhood would have more than sufficed?
+Now, did it really need a ChatGPT to know of a single ayat which summarises how man ought to think and behave when a well-bred habit of reading and curiosity from childhood would have more than sufficed?
 Mankind may only pray there never comes a time when it actually may need a ChatGPT to discover its own essence.

 For, such (matters) are not matters of 'chatting'; they are (matters) of conversing and canvassing our own minds.
 The day conversations inside our minds are replaced by chats shall be the day when the pride of God's creation shall have learnt to completely humiliate itself, while all it needed was to learn to humble itself.